From filing to international advice, we support you at every stage

 Our attorneys regularly handle advice on overseas design filing for local clients.

-Latest articles related to Design Registration- Designs law reform in Australia: Prior art base, Grace periods, Screen displays and other changes - Draft Report on Australia’s Intellectual Property Arrangements - The Future of the Australian Designs System
+Latest articles related to Design Registration- Australian designs law — what is really going to change and when? - Australian designs law - where is reform headed? - Designs law reform in Australia: Prior art base, Grace periods, Screen displays and other changes

 View all articles related to Design Registration